-For a history of the Girl Scout Cookie Program, see Girl Scouts of the USA.
+For a history of the Girl Scout Cookie Program,

 Q. What is the top selling Girl Scout Cookie?

 The Thin Mint, which accounts for 25% of the total sale.